Public Pier — No Fishing License Required

 Fishing Tips.
-Since only one rod and reel are allowed in these waters, and since large stripers and sturgeon are fairly common, come prepared with your heavier gear.
+Since large stripers and sturgeon are fairly common in these waters, come prepared with your heavier gear.
 A medium action rod and reel will work but have at least 25 pound test line, and even heavier if you are specifically after sturgeon.
 Both white and green sturgeon can be caught here but by far the larger whites are the fish you will catch.
 Unfortunately, you will catch ten shakers (those under 48 inches) for every keeper but trophy fish are always a possibility.

 The best baits for the sturgeon are generally ghost shrimp and mud shrimp with grass shrimp coming in third (although the stomachs more often than not are full of crabs and clams).
 Fish all of these baits with a double hook, sturgeon-style leader and a sliding sinker rigging; do remember to be patient when Mr. (or Mrs.) Diamondback starts to play with your bait.
 Sturgeon can be caught year-round but traditionally the winter season with its muddy water seemed to offer the best fishing.
 However, during the late ’80s and early ’90s (perhaps due to the drought), summertime offered fantastic sturgeon fishing.
 In particular, July always seemed to show a lot of sturgeon being landed at the pier.
 Time of day doesn’t seem to make much difference but a fairly strong tide is best for the big fish.
 Some regulars report that fishing from the east end (Chevron sign) or the west end are the best places to fish.
 There are many snags near the center of the pier.

 If specifically seeking out sturgeon make sure you carefully review all the regulation restrictions in regard to the species.
 Get a copy of the regulation booklet, read it, and highlight those sections with these restrictions.

 White Sturgeon caught by “stinkyfingers” in 2005